-It should be noted that there may be other legislation that splits the responsibilities of the preparation of the financial statements and the oversight of the financial reporting process.
-In this case, reference would be required to be made to those responsible for the oversight of the financial reporting process.
+It should be noted that there may be other legislation that splits the responsibilities of the preparation for the financial statements and the oversight of the financial reporting process.
+In this case, reference would have to be made to those responsible for the oversight of the financial reporting process.